SpenceKonde/DxCore/README.md

 Note that using this method will pull in just as much bloat as sprintf(), so it may be unsuitable on devices with small flash memory.

 ### Pin Interrupts
 All pins can be used with attachInterrupt() and detachInterrupt(), on RISING, FALLING, CHANGE, or LOW.
 All pins can wake the chip from sleep on CHANGE or LOW.
-Pins marked as ASync Interrupt pins on the pinout chart can be used to wake from sleep on RISING and FALLING edge as well.
+Pins marked as ASync Interrupt pins on the pinout chart (this is marked by an arrow where they meet the chip on those charts - pins 2 and 6 on all ports have this feature) can be used to wake from sleep on RISING and FALLING edge as well.

 Advanced users can instead set up interrupts manually, ignoring attachInterrupt and manipulating the relevant port registers appropriately and defining the ISR with the ISR() macro - this will produce smaller code (using less flash and ram) and the ISRs will run faster as they don't have to check whether an interrupt is enabled for every pin on the port.
 For full information and example, see: [Pin Interrupts](megaavr/extras/PinInterrupts.md)

 ### Assembler Listing generation
-Like ATTinyCore, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder; this is particularly useful when attempting to reduce flash usage, as you can see how much flash is used by different functions.
+Like my other cores, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder.

 ### EESAVE configuration option
 The EESAVE fuse can be controlled via the Tools -> Save EEPROM menu.
 If this is set to "EEPROM retained", when the board is erased during programming, the EEPROM will not be erased.
 If this is set to "EEPROM not retained", uploading a new sketch will clear out the EEPROM memory.
 You must do Burn Bootloader to apply this setting.
 Note that this only applies when programming via UPDI - in a future version when a bootloader is introduced, this setting will not effect it.

 ### BOD configuration options
-These parts support multiple BOD trigger levels, with Disabled, Active, and Sampled operation options for when the chip is in Active and Sleep modes - Disabled uses the no power, Active uses the most, and Sampled is in the middle.
+These parts support multiple BOD trigger levels, with Disabled, Active, and Sampled operation options for when the chip is in Active and Sleep modes - Disabled uses no power, Active uses the most, and Sampled is in the middle.
 See the datasheet for details on power consumption and the meaning of these options.
 You must do Burn Bootloader to apply this setting.

 ### Link-time Optimization (LTO) support
 This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the DA-series parts also support LTO, so there is no need to make it optional as was done with ATtinyCore.